evilchili/linernotes-dot-club-docs/draft/server_rules.md

 ## 4.2 Corrective Actions

-The following are some examples of corrective actions the moderation team may enact in specific situations. **These are examples only and meant to illustrate our general approach to moderation**.
+The following are some examples of corrective actions the Moderation Team may enact in specific situations. **These are examples only and meant to illustrate our general approach to moderation**.
 Each incident of reported unacceptable behaviour will be handled on its own merits.

 **If you are a Club member and violate our Terms of Use**, we will: